jb-alvarado/compile-ffmpeg-osx-linux/README.md

 For OSX is needed: Xcode, homebrew, cmake, mercurial, git, wget, curl, pkg-config, and maybe some more (autogen etc.)

-For Linux (ubuntu) is needed: sudo apt-get -y --force-yes install autoconf automake build-essential libtool pkg-config texi2html zlib1g-dev yasm cmake curl mercurial
+For Linux (ubuntu) is needed: sudo apt-get -y --force-yes install autoconf automake build-essential libtool pkg-config texi2html zlib1g-dev yasm cmake curl mercurial git wget

 Warning: the ffmpeg version is "nonfree", you are not allow to redistribute or share this version!